-In order to support the development and ongoing use of the AMHCC, IHPA developed the ABF Mental Health Care Data Set Specification (ABF MHC DSS) for data collection in 2015-16.
-The intention of the ABF MHC DSS was to use existing data collections and definitions where feasible, being mindful of the 'single provision, multiple use' data principle.
+To support the development and ongoing use of the AMHCC, IHPA developed the ABF Mental Health Care Data Set Specification (ABF MHC DSS) for data collection in 2015-16 in 2014.
+The intention of the ABF MHC DSS was to utilise existing data collections and definitions where feasible, with a principle of 'single provision, multiple use'.

-The development of the ABF MHC DSS 2015-16 was undertaken during 2014 with extensive consultation through IHPA's working and advisory groups, including the Mental Health Working Group (MHWG), the National Health Information Standards and Statistics Committee (NHISSC) and the Mental Health Information Strategy Standing Committee (MHISSC).

-A significantly revised version of the ABF MHC DSS was developed for 2016-17 with input from stakeholders including jurisdictional MHISSC and MHWG members at two workshops.
+Further development of the ABF MHC DSS occurred in 2014 with extensive consultation through IHPA's working and advisory groups, including the Mental Health Working Group (MHWG), NHDISC and the Mental Health Information Strategy Standing Committee (MHISSC).
+As a result of stakeholder input a significantly revised version of the ABF MHC DSS 2016-17 was developed in 2015.

-In 2016, the name of the DSS was revised to the ABF Mental Health Care National Best Endeavours Data Set (ABF MHC NBEDS) 2016-17 following the decision by NHISSC to rename the data sets.
-ABF MHC NBEDS describe metadata sets that are not mandated for national collection, but where there is a commitment to provide data nationally on a best endeavours basis.
+In 2016, IHPA revised the name of the DSS to the ABF MHC NBEDS.
+The ABF MHC NBEDS describe metadata sets that are not mandated for national collection, but where there is a commitment to provide data nationally on a best endeavours basis.